vara-oikeusrekisterikeskus/vara-ork/README.md

 ### Create a .env file
 Create a `.env` file in the root of the project.
 You should specify the following keys:

 `PAGE_TYPE`: The machine name of a page.
 Available names and their metadata can be found in `getPageConfig.js`.

-Currently, the available names are `oikeuspalveluvirasto`, `oikeus`, `konkurssiasiamies` and `ulosottolaitos`.
+Currently, the available names are:
+- `oikeuspalveluvirasto`
+- `oikeus`
+- `konkurssiasiamies`
+- `ulosottolaitos`
+- `oikeusrekisterikeskus`

 `QUERY_URL`: This is the Hygraph URL from where content is fetched.
 You can get the URL by looking at the environment variables of any page instance in `Cloudflare`.